 Students who have completed a portion of the curriculum at another approved school of veterinary medicine may apply for admission with advanced standing.
 Such transfer applicants must present evidence of completion of courses (or their equivalent) at a school of veterinary medicine accredited by the AVMA, comparable to those offered in the pre-clinical curriculum of Ross.
 Additionally, transfer students must meet all the requirements for admission to Ross.

 Placement at Ross University is determined by the Academic Promotions Committee and the Dean, and will depend on the courses you’ve already completed.
 Credit will not, however, be given for more than the first four semesters of study.
 Transfer students must take all the courses offered for the semester they are admitted and may be required to repeat part or all of the curriculum.
-All transfer students must spend a minimum of seven semesters of study enrolled at Ross University.
+All transfer students must spend a minimum of six semesters of study enrolled at Ross University.